0Lilymoon0/music-playlist-creator/README.md

 3. Search localhost:5000 in your browser or press 'go live' in VScode.

 ## Usage
-Once running, you will need to sign/login to use the create card or create deck route.
+Once running, you will need to sign/login to use the create song or create playlist route.

-I recommend first creating a deck before creating any cards, but the forms tell someone any other necessary information.
+I recommend first creating a playlist before creating any songs, but the forms tell someone any other necessary information.

 ## Technologies
 Python, HTML